Jainism in Nagaland

-Nagaland, a state in north eastern India has had a long association with Jainism.
+The northeast Indian state of Nagaland has had a long association with Jainism.
 Today the state has two Jain temples and has become home to hundreds of Jain families living prosperously and peacefully.

 History

 The first Jain temple in Nagaland was established in Kohima.
 The temple was established in 1920 by a group of 8 Jain families, prominent among them being Hardev Sethi, Hiralal Sethi, Phulchand Sethi, Jethmal Sethi, Devalal Sethi.
-These families then moved to Dimapur in 1944 due to Japanese Invasion during World War II.
+These families then moved to Dimapur in 1944 due to the Japanese invasion during World War II.
 These families established the Jain temple in Dimapur in 1947.

+Temples

 Dimapur Jain Temple

 Dimapur Jain Temple was built in 1947.
 The temple is architecturally very well built and has an impressive structure.
 The temple has some intricate glass work.
 The temple is considered very auspicious by the people of Dimapur.

 The Moolnayak of the temple is Lord Mahavira.
 Dimapur is the business center of Nagaland today and most of the Jain families are settled in Dimapur.